On crisis and community

 Let us keep hoping.
 Let us keep building.
 Let us take the risks that are required to transform.
 Let us be safe, and strong.
 Let us heal each other and ourselves, and let us remember that we, our communities, are the truest source of our safety.

-7 Replies to “On crisis and community - Archive”
+7 Replies to “On crisis and community”

 1. Thanks for this!
 I always appreciate your willingness to share your process in all its complexity.
 Thanks for opening up this conversation!